hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-suspend-mail-domains admin

-The function suspends all user's MAIL domains.
+This function suspends all user's MAIL domains.

 *******************************************************************